What Happens When You Pay Off Your Mortgage?

 Is paying off your mortgage a good idea?

-The answer depends on an individual’s situation.
-If you have the money and you’d love to shed that monthly obligation for good, paying off a mortgage is a good idea.
+The answer depends on your individual situation.
+If you have the money and you’d love to shed that monthly obligation for good, paying off a mortgage can be a good idea.
 But if you’re worried about funding your retirement or losing opportunities to invest, paying off your mortgage may not be a good idea for you.

 What do you do after you pay off your mortgage?

 Ensure that you have received your canceled promissory note, and update your property tax and insurance billers on where to bill you.
-Since you no longer will have a mortgage servicing company, you must pay your insurance and property taxes yourself.
+And remember what you do need to pay after your mortgage is paid off: Since you no longer will have a mortgage servicing company, you must pay your insurance and property taxes yourself.

 Is it better to pay off a mortgage before you retire?